Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Roughly 6.5%

-- Benefits: Rich in fiber and antioxidants, raspberries support heart health, help regulate blood sugar, and provide essential vitamins.
+- Benefits: Rich in fiber and antioxidants, raspberries help regulate blood sugar, support heart health, and provide essential vitamins and minerals.

 - Quantity: 1 cup cooked